RINGSLINGER

 • Is 30 base rings too many for a mobile audience?
 Possible answer:

 • Should diagonal bleed be opt-in (off by default)?
-Power players love it;
+Power players love

-could hit perf walls on older devices.
+each could hit perf walls on older devices.
 Plan: aggressive VFX pooling + "reduced VFX" accessibility option.

 RingSlinger — Power Paradigm (Radar Chart)